A1exrebys/arduino/README.txt

 gpio/interrupt: program that based on gpio/led_blink.
 		Now we can toggle led state depending on logic level on INT0 using interrupts.

+uart/uart_drv: simple uart driver. we can test in witj led,
+		if we receive 1 - led on and if we receive
+		0 - led off.